What To Do After A Child Has Died

 Ask all the questions you need to - ask your family doctor, the hospital staff, emergency service workers, Victim Support or police.
 Ask others to find out for you if you need to.

-It may help to see your child's body
+It may help to see your child after they have died

-It may help to see your child's body, although sometimes this may not be possible.
-Hospital staff or a funeral director can arrange this.
-Many parents and carers find it helpful to have this opportunity to really take in what has happened, and to say their own personal things to their child.
+It may help to see your child after they have died.
+Hospital staff or a funeral director can help you with this.
+Many parents and carers find it very helpful to have this time with their child.

-You will probably need to tell others about the death.
+You will probably need to tell others about your child's death.
 It may help to:

 - make a list of who to tell